Darkcom-Dev/pygame-base-enhanced/README.md

 - added int and float support for spinbox widget.
 - maximum chars into entry widget is more accurate

+## Known bugs
+- style parameter dont work in checkbox and spinbox

 ## Improvements
 - added style dictionary similar to CSS into entry widget.